Skip to content Skip to footer

 Tim Pearson, CRO of Ladbible Group

 Importantly, monetization doesn't necessarily mean trying to refer audiences from social to web, but engage them where they are and in the way that they expect to be engaged with on that platform.
-The panel recommended building a community on social, considering the value exchange that you can offer in order to bring these audiences to your website.
+The panel recommended building a on social, considering the value exchange that you can offer in order to bring these audiences to your website.
 I.e. what additional value can you offer that they can't get on social?

 Which KPIs should you measure to meaningfully grow audiences in the social age?